High-visibility on the railways

-The main feature of high visibility clothing is that it is made from materials that aid conspicuity by day and night.
+The main feature of high-visibility clothing is that it is made from materials that aid conspicuity by day and night.
 To enhance the visibility of a wearer during the day, garments are made from fluorescent materials of standard colours.
 The visibility of a person is aided at night by the inclusion of retro-reflective tapes within the construction of a garment.
 Retro-reflective materials reflect a high proportion of light back towards its point of origin.

-Railway Group Standard
+Railway Industry Standard

-All high visibility clothing products, as defined in European Standards or the Railway Group Standard, have to incorporate both fluorescent and retro-reflective materials.
+All high-visibility clothing products, as defined in European Standards or the Railway Group Standard, have to incorporate both fluorescent and retro-reflective materials.

 Various pre-treatments are conducted on retro-reflective materials preparatory to evaluation.
 These are undertaken to assess the durability of a tape over its useful lifetime.
 Pre-treatments of retro-reflective materials prior to testing include temperature cycling, cleaning, abrasion, and simulated rainfall.
 It is essential that retro-reflective materials are evaluated to define their effectiveness under different conditions.
 They must withstand a defined number of cleaning operations and be labelled to indicate how long they can be usefully expected to last.

 The RIS-3279-TOM standard states that the visible materials of the garment must not be compromised by the addition of company names or logos.
 SATRA can assess the design characteristics of high-visibility garments according to the UK railway standard.